Primary Position: Starting pitcher

 WAR is one of those advanced statistics that modern baseball loves because it attempts to summarize a player’s total contributions to his team – his hitting, pitching, running, fielding — by estimating how many games a team can be expected to win with the player in the lineup instead of an average player coming off the bench or called up from the minors.
 The player’s value to his team accumulates over the course of his career, and the resulting number is expressed in plus or minus games, which can be useful yardsticks to compare players of different eras.

-Walter Frederick Moser was born in 1881 in Mount Pleasant, which occupies a high spot between Buffalo and Adams creeks in eastern Cabarrus County that was settled by Germans migrating from Pennsylvania down the Great Wagon Road in the mid-18th century.
+Walter Frederick Moser was born in 1881 in Mount Pleasant, which occupies a high spot between Buffalo and Adams creeks in eastern Cabarrus County.
+It was settled by Germans migrating from Pennsylvania down the Great Wagon Road in the mid-18th century.
 His father, Titus, a prominent farmer, and his mother, Mary, were good Lutherans, like most of their German neighbors.
 They sent their oldest son — the second of their nine children — to Mount Pleasant Collegiate Institute, one of two church schools in the community.
 We don’t know if the prep school had a baseball team or if Moser played on it.

 We do know that he pitched in 1903 for the first intercollegiate baseball team at what’s now Lenoir-Ryhne University, a Lutheran school in Hickory, North Carolina.
 Moser had enrolled a year earlier and left in 1904, when he was also the team’s manager.
 There’s no record that he graduated.